crs4/health-gateway/docs/architecture.rst

 Preconditions
 -------------

-* The Destinations are registered as possible data targets in the Consent Manager
+* The Destinations are registered as possible data targets in the CM
-* The Sources are registered as possible data origin in the Consent Manager
+* The Sources are registered as possible data origin in the CM
-* The Health Gateway and the Consent Manager are connected to the same Identity Provider which is recognized by the Sources as a trusted person demographics owner
+* The HG and the CM are connected to the same IDP which is recognized by the Sources as a trusted person demographics owner
-* The Destinations, the Sources and the Consent Manager share a set of valid Profiles among which the person can choose to decide which data she/he wants to share
+* The Destinations, the Sources and the CM share a set of valid Profiles among which the person can choose to decide which data she/he wants to share